St Aidan's C.B.S.: Leaving Certificate

-For the Leaving Certificate, students must continue to study English, Irish, Maths and Religion with most opting to study French.
-Students may also choose to study Biology, Chemistry, Physics, Business, Accounting, Economics, History, Geography, Construction Studies, Technology, Art, Music as well as the LCVP Programme.
+For the Leaving Certificate, students must continue to study English, Irish, Maths with many studying French.
+Students may also choose to study Biology, Chemistry, Physics, Business, Accounting, Economics, History, Computer Science, Geography, Construction Studies, Technology, Art, Music, Applied Maths, as well as the LCVP Programme.

 In 2009 93% of Leaving Certificate students went on to study at third level.
-This is the best performance of any non fee-paying boys secondary school in North Dublin.
+This was the best performance of any non fee-paying boys secondary school in North Dublin.

 Extra curricular activities

 Sport

-There are two PE classes per week along with extra curricular sports.
-The school has known particular success with athletics and water polo, both coached by Alan O'Neill.
-In athletics St Aidan's has won best school in all competitions so far this year.
+There are two PE classes per week for junior cycle students along with extra curricular sports.
+The school has known particular success with athletics and water polo.
 In water polo St Aidan's won the All Ireland Cup in 2007 and retained it in 2008.
 Hurling has also known successes including the senior team, coached by James Carmody narrowly missing out on winning the All Ireland ‘B’ competition.
 In 2009 the U-16 basketball team, coached by Ms. Peoples, won the All-Ireland Title for the first time led by top scorers Paul Caffrey and Mark Blanchfield.

 In 2007, St Aidan's re-entered a soccer team at Under 19 level for the first time in many years.

-In 2008, they reached the final of the competition, only to be beaten by St. David's CBS Artane on a scoreline of 2–3.
-The game was played in Home Farm FC in front of a large crowd.
+In 2008, they reached the final of the competition, only to be beaten by St. David's CBS Artane on a score of 2–3.
+The game was played in Home Farm FC.
 The team was run by league of Ireland footballer/teacher Michael Kelly and Actor/Teacher Darragh Humphreys.

 Debating and public speaking

 Public speaking mainly takes place in each of the junior years, there is a competition within each; every class selects its best speaker by way of a semi final.
 The final then has a representative from each class.
 Students, in general, choose their own topic on which to speak.

 St Aidan's has known significant success in debating competitions in recent years.
-Students David Doyle, Karl Elliott, Ben Griffin, and Anthony Madden have all reached the quarter finals of the All-Ireland Schools' Debating Competition; a feat unmatched by nearby schools.
+Students David Doyle, Karl Elliott, Ben Griffin, and Anthony Madden have all reached the quarter-finals of the All-Ireland Schools' Debating Competition; a feat unmatched by nearby schools.
 Success has also been marked in the AIB Phil Speaks Competition, where in recent years Andrew Linn won the junior competition and David Doyle came second in the senior competition in a grand final where half of the debaters were St. Aidan's students.
 In 2008 the competition saw its greatest numbers with over 1,000 students taking part and St Aidan's was well represented by Linn, and Elliott taking second and fourth place, respectively.
 In 2007 Transition Year students Elliot, Andrew Salter and Craig O'Hare reached the Leinster finals of the European Parliament Schools Debating Competition and received a special commendation from adjudicator Eileen Dunne.
 The students are aided in their endeavours by former staff member and coach Tim O'Connor.